How Video Training Sustains Change at Scale

 Over time, the experience diverges.

-Documentation is incomplete or hard to find.
+Documentation becomes incomplete or hard to find.
+Managers interpret processes differently across regions, filling gaps as best they can.
+Employees forget to use the tool for routine tasks like leave requests and fall back on old habits.
 Questions resurface during performance reviews or pay cycles.
-Some teams create local workarounds to keep things moving.
+Some teams create local workarounds to keep work moving.

 The platform is stable.
 Understanding is not.

-I’ve seen this scenario play out repeatedly.
+This scenario plays out repeatedly.
 Teams rely on familiar communication channels, such as:

 • Company-wide announcements to explain the decision and set direction